Monday, January 31, 2022

 they wouldn’t reveal that gift.

-why? because too many times
+why? too many times

-they’d seen us revel in crimson.
+they’d seen us revel in crimson,

-seen us guzzle down what we can get,
+too often seen us guzzle down what we can get,

-turn wine into greed into hate.
+turning wine into greed into hate.

 no.